Allen-Tildesley/examples/python_examples/GUIDE.md

 and FFT method,
 are obtained.

+## Error calculation
+The program `error_calc.py` is a self-contained illustration of the effects of correlations on the estimation of errors for a time series.
+We produce the series using a generalized Langevin equation, in the same manner as for the correlation function program (see above).
+Since the correlation time of the GLE is exactly known, we can predict the effects, and compare with the empirical estimates obtained by different methods.
+The program contains extensive comments to explain what is being calculated at each stage.

 ## FFT program
 The aim of `fft3dwrap.py` is to illustrate the way a standard Fast Fourier Transform library routine is wrapped in a user program.